 The aim of the module is to familiarize students with the meaning and significance of workplace learning, i.e. an activity that derives its purpose from the context of employment.
 It should address the needs and interests of a variety of stakeholders including employees, potential employees, employers and government.
 It is a process of learning which will enable individuals, employers and organizations to respond to the changing nature of economic activity; contribute to improved efficiency and productivity in employment and meet the personal and career development needs of individuals.
-For workplace learning to be efficient in any situation, certain opportunities, conditions and features need to be in evidence, although workplace learning can take a variety of forms, including formal, informal and incidental learning.
-This module looks at various learning paradigms and models, including the latest patterns of development and learning in response to new demands placed upon employees and organizations, as well as the benefits of workplace learning.
+For workplace learning to be efficient in any situation, certain opportunities, conditions and features need to be in evidence, although workplace learning to be efficient in any situation, certain opportunities, conditions and features need to be in evidence, although workplace learning to be efficient in any situation, certain opportunities, conditions and features need to be in evidence, although workplace learning paradigms and models, including the latest patterns of development and learning in response to new demands placed upon employees and organizations, as well as the benefits of workplace learning.
 Workplace learning can be viewed within a framework of continuous development and lifelong learning for the benefit of individuals, teams, enterprises and client groups.
 Workplace learning is about moving away from segmented activities of development to continuous workplace learning that have more meaning and purpose and focuses on people's confidence in applying those knowledge, skills and attributes in a range of contexts.